 Volunteering is an incredibly rewarding experience.
 You learn a lot about other people and cultures, about the world and about yourself.
 People always say that with volunteering you get back so much more than you give.
 And it’s true.
 You get that satisfactory feeling, you have done something very valuable with your time because you have helped others.
 There are studies which prove that people who volunteer feel more socially connected.
 They are thus less likely to experience loneliness and depression.
-Working as a volunteer is great and in this post I’ll tell you how to do it without all the costs that many people use as an excuse not to get involved.
+Working as a volunteer is great.
+In this post, I’ll tell you how to volunteer without all the costs that many people use as an excuse not to get involved.

 How to volunteer without paying thousands of pounds, dollars or euros!

 When we think of volunteering, we often think of expensive trips to developing countries.
 A couple thousand quid for a few weeks… something not all of us can afford.
 I certainly couldn’t but I’ve volunteered in Guatemala for three months a few years ago and it cost me 250€ admin fee for the organisation and another 200€/month which I paid my host family for accommodation and three meals a day.
 You couldn’t afford to live with that little money in Europe – what a deal!!!

 So here are three tips for you so you can also go on a little volunteering adventure.

 Your local community

 You may not necessarily want to go overseas to volunteer so this is a good first step: Volunteering in your local community.
 There are plenty of charities or social enterprises that always look for help.
 If you’re a sportsperson, you could teach kids in your local sports club.
 Now that winter is approaching, more help is needed in soup kitchens for the homeless.
 You could mentor young children.
 Skills-based volunteering is becoming increasingly popular.
 You may have two hours a week to spare to help a charity with accounting or marketing.

 Here are some sites you could use to find volunteer roles (catered to the UK but you will find these databases in other countries too of course):